A diverse network of students and professionals in Portland working locally to make an impact globally

 Attending monthly meetings, missing no more than two meetings per year

-Dedicating no more than 8 hours a month to board activities
+Dedicating no more than 8 hours a month to Associate Board activities

 At this time, this group is open to young adults between the ages of 21 and 40 who live in the Portland Metro Area.
 We seek members from diverse ethnic, cultural and professional backgrounds, with an interest in one or more impact areas related to Green Empowerment’s work including, but not limited to: renewable energy, international development, sustainability, environmental conservation, health, community organizing, engineering or social justice.

 To ask questions about your eligibility or apply to become a member, please contact Development Manager, Kristen Grauer.